- What is VAT Online?

 If you are experiencing difficulties accessing the course, please refer to the workstation requirements.

-Note: It is recommended that OVC TTAC's online training courses be taken on a desktop computer and not on Adobe Captivate Prime's mobile website or their mobile application.
+Note: It is recommended that OVC TTAC's online training courses be taken on a desktop computer and not on the learning management system's mobile website or their mobile application.
 We are unable to troubleshoot any issues that may arise from using the mobile version of these trainings.

 Who can I contact if I have questions or technical problems with accessing or using VAT Online?